martin-rubi-tmp/laravel-application/readme.md

-# Slim integration with endpoints
+# Laravel integration with endpoints

 An example of an integration of youbim-technical-test endpoints with a Laravel application.